 A visit is for small groups and weather permitting is held outside but a small room also serves as a tasting area.
 The tasting is always with Rollie as he is the grape grower, vineyard manager, and winemaker.
 This about as personal a tasting experience as you will find in Napa.
 In other words he exclusively runs this winery!
 You will start your tasting with a barrel sample which is an early glimpse of his future vintages and then you will try the “good stuff” which are his current vintages.

-NOTE: the winery where Rollie was making wine sold in early 2017 and Rollie will be moving his operations to yet another winery in the Napa Valley.
+NOTE: the winery where Rollie was making wine sold in early 2017 and Rollie moved his operations to yet another winery in the Napa Valley.
 We will update this review once we have more details on this.

 The 2004 Cañon Creek Vineyard Cabernet Sauvignon has a smooth velvety mouth feel with sweet tannins anchoring the pleasant long finish.
 This wine shows a diversity of flavors including blackberry and black cherry – especially on the mid palate.
 The bouquet is aromatic and complex.
 This is a premium Cabernet Sauvignon but is reasonably priced by Napa standards.